barrasso/cisco-sparkbot-tutorial/Docs/PostgresCMSEx.md

 Instead of accessing the database tables via the command line, we can also query the same data using NodeJS.

-0. Being by creating two files: `package.json` and `postgres-example.js`:
+0. Start by creating two files: `package.json` and `postgres-example.js`:

 ```
 touch package.json